"

 where

 Notice that these coefficients contain both the thrust-to-weight ratio and the wing loading.
 While there are multiple roots to Eq.
-35, they are not all physical, and only two roots will have significance.
+35, not all of them are physical, and only two of these roots will have significance.

 It can be shown that the jet airplane can maintain level flight at a given altitude if